click to hide/show image |

 Petroglyphs and Tarot

-An aspect that was being slowly developed on this site is the relationship between petroglyphs from especially late mediæval religious houses and Atouts depictions.
-This work has been put on hold, initially during the development of Tarotpedia, and then due to the development of my 30-week course(s) (which form the basis of my Reading the Marseille Tarot).
+A key original intent for this site around two decades ago was to illustrate the relationship between petroglyphs from especially late mediæval religious houses and trump imagery.
+Much of this work has also been included in my book (Reading the Marseille Tarot) - though numerous images still await resumption.
 I'm not sure when I'll resume this.
 To get an idea as to what I had started, Cf. XVI - Maison Dieu.